-Directory Information (name, address, telephone number, email address, dates of attendance, enrollment status, program of study, degrees received, awards, honors, participation in clubs and activities, prior educational institutions) may be released upon request at the discretion of the college.
+Directory Information (name, address, telephone listing, email address, degrees, honors, awards received, date and place of birth, major field of study, dates of attendance, grade level, number of credit hours enrolled, most recent educational agency or institution attended, participation in officially recognized activities and sports, weight and height of members of athletic teams) may be released upon request at the discretion of the college.
 Although the college has deemed these items Directory Information, faculty and staff do not generally release a student's telephone number or address without the student's written authorization.
 A student may formally request that Virginia Western not release educational information on their behalf.
 This request must be submitted to the Registrar, in writing, within the first two weeks of the semester.
 When this request is made, every reasonable effort will be made to safeguard the confidentiality of such information.
-In addition, once this request has been made, the student will not be allowed to request an official or unofficial transcript via the web in the college's student information system (effective summer 2003).
+In addition, once this request has been made, the student will not be allowed to request an official or unofficial transcript via the web in the college's student information system.
 Rather, the student will be required to submit written authorization, with proof of identity, to the Records Office prior to releasing a transcript.